 Depression has many environmental causes.
 This is part 3 of a 3-part series on depression.
 In part 1 of this series, we deconstructed the fallacious science behind antidepressants.
 In part 2, we reviewed research pertaining to inflammation, poor diet, nutritional deficiencies, food allergies and intolerances, thyroid disorders, and probiotics.
 We also looked at head-to-head and adjunctive clinical trials of natural medicines and antidepressants.
-With the assumption that readers have already viewed this material, we now continue with the final part of our review, which reviews research pertaining to stress, trauma, social and lifestyle factors, chronic infections, and toxicants.
-Lastly, we close with some treatment suggestions.
+With the assumption that readers have already viewed this material, I now continue by reviewing research pertaining to stress, trauma, social and lifestyle factors, chronic infections, and toxicants.
+Lastly, I close with some treatment suggestions.

 Chronic Infection as a Cause of Depression

 A 2014 paper attempted to conceptualize depression as an infectious disease.1 And indeed, there is a lot more evidence to go on than what they reviewed.
 Infection is perhaps the most overlooked cause of depression.
 There are many possible organisms involved.
 I believe the best thing to do is to develop better methods of empirical treatment.
 Our organization intends to conduct trials testing electrically isolated silver (a.k.a. colloidal silver) and a poly-herbal preparation in the empirical treatment of infection.